About the Museum

 Our continuing mission is to ENGAGE diverse communities across the state, create TRANSFORMATIVE experiences for individuals of all ages, and generate new resources and knowledge through DISCOVERY.

-In addition to our public-serving activities, the CSMNH facilitates interactions among the various units of the University of Connecticut (UConn)’s Institute of the Environment (IoE) and scholastic departments across the University.
-As part of the IoE, the CSMNH contributes to the Institute’s overarching mission to advance research, education, and engagement concerning the environment and sustainability at UConn and beyond.
-We enhance collaborations among diverse faculty members, students, teachers, and environmental professionals to engage in synergistic scholarship and educational pursuits.
+In addition to our public-serving activities, the CSMNH facilitates interactions among the various departments of the University of Connecticut (UConn)’s College of Liberal Arts and Sciences (CLAS), and scholastic departments and programs across the University.
+As part of CLAS, the CSMNH contributes to the College’s overarching mission to help students learn to succeed, scholars create impactful knowledge, and the community at large work toward meaningful change in Connecticut and around the world.
+We enhance collaborations among diverse faculty members, students, teachers, professionals and members of the public to engage in synergistic scholarship and educational pursuits.

 A Vision for the Future

 We have recently launched an exciting new initiative to construct an innovative new “Living Building” with the CSMNH serving as the centerpiece of the space.
 By creating a Living Building the people of Connecticut will gain a special landmark that will function as a transformative space to experience, discover, and support the natural world.
-Bringing together all four of the units of the University of Connecticut’s Institute of the Environment (IoE), the building will also act as a highly visible gateway for environmental programming regarding research, education, and outreach that reflects the university’s commitment to sustainability and the environment.
+The building will also act as a highly visible gateway for environmental programming regarding research, education, and outreach that reflects the university’s commitment to sustainability and the environment.
 Learn more about this exciting project at our Living Building page.

 Working towards a Decolonized Institution